 And it seems the Navy, as described in the notes above, will often be using both counting methods, presented side by side.
 Depending on your political persuasion, you're free to choose which numbers to use.

 Sensitivities over the ship-counting issue are also at the heart of the cruiser debate under way between Congress and the Navy.

 The service wants to modernize a number of aging cruisers and sideline them for a time — months, perhaps years.
-Because of the hot-potato nature of ship counting, they're sensitive to descriptions of the status of the ships while they're, well, not deploying.
+Because of the hot-potato nature of ship counting, they're incredibly sensitive to descriptions of the status of the ships while they're, well, not deploying.

 Terms like "decommissioned," "inactive" or "laid up" evoke cries of protests from official sources, since those descriptions could imply the ships are not part of the deployable battle force and hence should not be counted.
 But service chiefs have yet to come up with a term that satisfactorily accounts for how the ships could be laid up yet still counted as active.